ftruzzi/libgen_uploader/README.md

-A Library Genesis ebook uploader
+_A Library Genesis ebook uploader._

-**Warning: this library is to be considered unstable/beta until v1.0.0.
+**This library is to be considered unstable/beta until v1.0.0.
 API may change until then.**

 ## Installation
 ```